What’s New ?

 Let’s work out an example.
 Consider the above graph and let’s try to apply Kruskal’s algorithm to it.

 Now, we pick the edge with the second minimum weight.
-CD is picked here since it weighs 13.
+The CD is picked here since it weighs 13.

 Proceeding further, we find that the edge with minimum weight is BC.
 The weight of this edge is 18.